 - Have plenty of water and food supply available.

 - Implement your emergency preparedness plans, if necessary.

-In the event of evacuation, relocation, or any incident that renders your operation or any foster homes unsafe, notify your inspector or contact the Abuse and Neglect Hotline at 800-252-5400.
+In the event of evacuation, relocation or any incident that renders your operation or foster home unsafe, notify your inspector or call the Abuse and Neglect Hotline at 800-252-5400.

 Use the links below for updated resources to help with your emergency preparedness and disaster planning needs.

-In the event of a declared disaster, you may receive an email from Texas Health and Human Services Commission asking you to complete an online survey.
+In the event of a declared disaster, you may receive an email from HHSC asking you to complete an online survey.